AnimaVR/NeuroSync_Player/README.md

 # NeuroSync Player

+### **12/03/2025 Local Real-Time API Toy**

+[Realtime AI endpoint server](https://github.com/AnimaVR/NeuroSync_Real-Time_API) that combines tts and neurosync generations available.

+Includes code for various helpful AI endpoints (stt, tts, embedding, vision) to use with the player, or your own projects.
+Be mindful of licences for your use case.

 ### **06/03/2025 Bug fixes + update to llm_to_face.py + added twitch_llm.py for connecting your llm to twitch**

 - Text to audio when using Elevenlabs was returning static.
 Bug left over from OpenAI realtime addition, fixed.